-Grade Definition I The instructor gives a grade of "I" (Incomplete) to a student who for a valid reason is unable to complete a substantial portion of the work of the course.
-If the uncompleted work is the final examination, the approval of the Dean of Students is necessary; otherwise, the determination of a "valid reason" rests with the instructor.
+The instructor gives a grade of "I" (Incomplete) to a student who for a valid reason is unable to complete a substantial portion of the work of the course.
+The determination of a "valid reason" rests with the instructor, but examples of valid reasons include a serious health, family, or personal problem arising late in the semester.
 A grade of "I" must be removed by the instructor's submitting the new grade to the Registrar no later than 14 days prior to the first day of classes of the fall semester of the next academic year following the awarding of the grade of Incomplete.
 After this date, the grade of "I" shall be changed to a grade of "F".
 In order for a senior to graduate at the May commencement, all of a student's Incomplete grades must be removed by the beginning of the spring examination period.

+LA Laboratory-ungraded

-LA Laboratory-ungraded P or F1 A student successfully completing any course under the provisions of the Pass-Fail option receives a grade of "P" (Pass); for failure, defined as any grade lower than "C-", the grade "F1" will be given.
+P or F1 A student successfully completing any course under the provisions of the Pass-Fail option receives a grade of "P" (Pass); for failure, defined as any grade lower than "C-", the grade "F1" will be given.
 Pass-Fail grades are not computed in the student's grade point average.

-WA Authorized Withdrawal ("WA") is given to a student who withdraws officially from a course or courses in two instances.
+Authorized Withdrawal ("WA") is given to a student who withdraws officially from a course or courses in two instances.
 In both, the grade of "WA" is reserved for withdrawals during a semester and not to be granted after the semester has concluded.